-41 Discontinued Operations
+39 Discontinued Operations

-41.1 The Board of Directors of the Company, at their meeting held on Jan 24, 2018, accorded its approval to sell the investments held in one of its subsidiaries, M/s.
+39.1 The Board of Directors of the Company, at their meeting held on Jan 24, 2018, accorded its approval to sell the investments held in one of its subsidiaries, M/s.
 Amrit Environmental Technologies Private Limited (AETPL).
 Accordingly, during 2018 - 19, the company transferred 26% of shares in AETPL for a consideration of Rs.
 247 lakhs.
 The Corresponding Assets and liabilities of AETPL are classified as assets held for sale and liabilities associated with assets held for sale in these consolidated financial statements.
-The group has recognized impairment loss of Rs.
-3,171 lakhs to bring down the carrying value of Property, Plant and Equipment to their net realizable value of Rs.950 lakhs, of which Rs.529 lakhs of impairment is recognized during the FY 21-22.
+The group has recognized loss of Rs.
+3,171 lakhs to bring down the carrying amount of Property, Plant and Equipment to their net realizable value of Rs.950 lakhs, of which Rs.529 lakhs of impairment is recognized during the FY 21-22.

-Further, during 2019-20, AETPL defaulted in repayment of a term loan of Rs.
-3,900 lakhs which was availed from IL&FS Financial Services Limited ("IL&FS"), the default made in repayment amounts to Rs.
-2,652 lakhs.
-Our Company extended a corporate guarantee to secure the term loan availed by AETPL.
+Further, during FY 2019-20, AETPL defaulted in repayment of a term loan which was availed from IL&FS Financial Services Limited ("IL&FS").
+The outstanding balance as at March 31, 2024 including accrured interest was Rs.
+4,201 lakhs.
+The Company extended a corporate guarantee to secure the term loan availed by AETPL.
 IL&FS approached the National Company Law Tribunal against the Company for recovering these dues.
 At the request of the company, IL&FS granted One Time Settlement(OTS) of Rs.
 3,000 lakhs.
-Subsequently, IL&FS and our Company filed a joint memo before National Company Law Tribunal, Chennai ("NCLT, Chennai") agreeing to a one-time settlement of ₹ 3,000 lakhs.
+Subsequently, IL&FS and the Company filed a joint memo before National Company Law Tribunal, Chennai ("NCLT, Chennai") agreeing to a one-time settlement of ₹ 3,000 lakhs.
 The matter has been disposed off by NCLT, Chennai on October 18, 2022 and is pending before National Company Law Tribunal, Mumbai for final approval.

-Considering the OTS granted by the lender, the interest is accrued till September 30, 2022.
+Considering the OTS granted by the lender, the interest is accrued till September 30, 2022. (also refer note 49.b)

-- 41.2 During 2019-20, the Group decided to dispose one of its subsidiaries viz., Statt Orient Energy Private Limited (SOEL) domiciled in Srilanka.
+- 39.2 During FY 2019-20, the Group decided to dispose one of its subsidiaries viz., Statt Orient Energy Private Limited (SOEL) domiciled in Srilanka.
 Accordingly, the assets have been stated at net realizable value.
-During the previous year, the company disinvested its entire shareholding in SOEL, this did not result in any impairment and the group recognized Rs.
+During FY 2021-22, the company disinvested its entire shareholding in SOEL, this did not result in any impairment and the group recognized Rs.
 51 lakhs of gain on derecognition of this subsidiary.
-However, the proceeds were credited to the overseas account during the year and the company is in the process of repatriating these proceeds. - 41.3 The details of aforementioned discontinued business included in these consolidated financial statements for the year ended March 31, 2023 are given below:
+However, the proceeds of USD 74,340 (Rs.
+62 lakhs as at March 31, 2024) were repatriated to India during the year and credit is subject to RBI approvals.
+Accordingly, the receivable is reclassified under Other financial assets -current (Note 16.2). - 39.3 The details of aforementioned discontinued business included in these consolidated financial statements for the year ended March 31, 2024 are given below:

-Particulars For the year ended 31 March, 2023 For the year ended 31 March, 2022 For the year ended 31 March, 2021
+Particulars As at March 31, 2024 As at March 31, 2023 As at March 31, 2022

 Revenue from operations - - -

-Other Income 94 51
+Other Income - 94 51

-Total Income (I) 94 51 -
+Total Income (I) - 94 51

 Expenses

 Employee Benefits - - -

-Finance Costs 226 451 580
+Finance Costs - 226 451

 Depreciation and Amortisation - - -

-Other Expenses 20 81 50
+Other Expenses - 20 81

-Total expenses (II) 246 532 630
+Total expenses (II) - 246 532

-Loss before exceptional items and Tax (III = I-II) (152) (481) (630)
+Profit/(Loss) before exceptional items and Tax (III = I-II) - (152) (481)

 Exceptional Items (IV)

--Impairement on assets classified as held for sale 25 596 -
+-Impairment on assets classified as held for sale - 25 596

-Loss for the year from discontinuing activities (V = III - IV) (177) (1,077) (630)
+Profit/(Loss) for the year from discontinuing activities (V = III - IV) - (177) (1,077)

 (before tax)

 Less: Tax expense

-- on ordinary activities attributable to the discontinued - - -
+- on ordinary activities attributable to the discontinued operations - - -

-operations

 - on gain / (loss) on disposal of assets / settlement of liabilities - - -

-Loss from discontinued operations (after tax) (177) (1,077) (630)
+Profit/(Loss) from discontinued operations (after tax) - (177) (1,077)

-$\hbox{(i) The details of carrying amount of assets and liabilities relating to identified discontinued operations are given below: } \\$
+$\hbox{ (i) The details of carrying amount of assets and liabilities relating to identified discontinued operations are given below: } \\$